presence-insights/pi-sample-ios-BeaconSensing/README.md

 #MobileFirst Platform - PI Beacon Sensing
-The purpose of this app is to show how to implement PI SDK and use for Beacon sensing for IOS (Swift).
+The purpose of this app is to show how to leverage Presence Insights SDK and use for Beacon sensing for IOS (Swift).

 ##Instructions
 You would need to use a ios device to use Beacon SDK.
 Xcode simulator does not support beacons.